cloud-whisperer/cloud-whisperer/README.md

 ## 🤝 Affiliations | Volunteer

 - Member: Women in CyberSecurity (WiCyS), Women in Security and Privacy (WISP)
-- Volunteer: BlackHat, GHC (AnitaB.org), O'Reill
+- Volunteer: BlackHat, GHC (AnitaB.org), DefCon, The Diana Initiative
 - 🧠 O’Reilly Reviewer for infrastructure and cloud titles

 ---